swagger-api/swagger-editor/README.md

 **Note:** When both `URL` and `SWAGGER_FILE` environment variables are set, `URL` has priority and `SWAGGER_FILE` is ignored.

-* You can specify a different base url for accessing the application - for example if you want the application to be available at `http://localhost/swagger-editor/`:
+* You can specify a different base url via `BASE_URL` variable for accessing the application - for example if you want the application to be available at `http://localhost/swagger-editor/`:

 ```
 docker run -d -p 80:8080 -e BASE_URL=/swagger-editor swaggerapi/swagger-editor